Blogging 101: How to Start and Make Money from a Blog

 1) Flexible – You can work on a blog anytime of the day or night.

 2) Pursue your passions.
 Choose to blog about anything that interests you.

 3) Affordable to start.
 You can actually start for free, but I recommend investing in a domain name and web hosting if you want to make good money.

 4) Easy to start.
 Gone are the days in which knowing how to code was needed to blog.
 Now most blogging systems have copy/paste and drag/drop options making them easy to set up.

-Cons of Blogging:
+Cons of Starting a Blog:

 2) Takes time to earn money – Blogs make money when they have readers.
 It can take time to generate the number of readers needed to make money.